-Horses were important during the Tang 'golden age' and were both the reward of successful military expeditions and the foundation of imperial stability.
-Brought to China by means of the international Silk Road trade network, horses were also a sign of wealth: with strict laws in place limiting the use of horses to people of a certain rank and even those serving in the military had to provide their own mount.
+Horses were important during the Tang ‘golden age’ and were both the reward of successful military expeditions and the foundation of imperial stability.
+Brought to China by means of the international Silk Road trade network, horses were also a sign of wealth, with strict laws in place limiting the use of horses to people of a certain rank, and even those serving in the military had to provide their own mount.
 The different colours of horses also appear to have been of particular importance to the Tang emperors, whose favourite horses are described by their colouration.
-The Tang Emperors Taizong and Xuanzong both commemorated their horses through artistic depiction, with the specific colouring of the horse of vital importance.
+The Tang Emperors Taizong and Xuanzong both commemorated their horses through artistic depictions, with the specific colouring of the horse of vital importance.
 Prominent painters of the period, such as Han Gan, specialised in painting horses and thus, they appear as a popular artistic motif of the period.

 To discover more about Tang tomb figurines, please visit our relevant post: Chinese Tang Dynasty: Terracotta Tomb Attendants.